Holders PSG edge Bayern 5-4 in record-breaking semi-final first leg

 Harry Kane converted a 17th-minute penalty to beat PSG goalkeeper Matvei Safonov, and become the first English player to net in six successive Champions League fixtures.
 The England captain then delivered a well-timed pass for Michael Olise but his close-range shot was cleared off the line.

-The hosts should have levelled when Dembele broke through but his finish flew well wide in the 23rd.
-Kvaratskhelia did it much better with a trademark move and a low shot after cutting into the box.
+The hosts should have levelled when Dembele broke through but his finish flew well wide in the 23rd, but Kvaratskhelia did find the net with a trademark move and a low shot after cutting into the box.

 There was plenty of drama left in the first half with Olise making amends for his earlier miss and drawing Bayern level with a 41st-minute shot after being given far too much space around the box.